FjellOverflow/fjellheimen/docs/host/overview.md

 After setting up the base system, proceed with additional package installations and configurations outlined in [Setting up host](/host/setting-up-host) to secure and optimize the server for web application hosting.

-Familiarize yourself with [Shell aliases](/host/shell-aliases) for efficient command line interaction once the setup is complete.

 Lastly, enable [Maintenance](/host/maintenance) tasks such as regular backups and updates to ensure smooth operation over time.

 ## Operating system